purpleclay/imds-mock/docs/configure/instance-tags.md

 ## Custom Tags

-If you wish to override the default instance tags exposed by the imds-mock the `--instance-tags` flag accepts a list of `key=value` pairs.
+If you wish to override the default instance tags exposed by the imds-mock, the `--instance-tags` flag accepts a list of `key=value` pairs.

 === "CLI"